flaxmans/CompBio_on_git/Assignments/02_Week2_CookieRecipe.md

 ### Details:
 1. Look up your favorite cookie recipe
-2. Write it down in a plain text file
+2. Write it down in a plain text file.
+NOTE about good scholarship:
+**You need to include FULL ATTRIBUTION for the source of the recipe.
+If you don't, that's plagiarism!**
 3. About plain text:

 	3a.
 MAC USERS: use TextEdit with "Preferences" set to "plain text" (NOT rich text)